 Return

-The gain or loss of a security/equity curve for a particular time period.
+Total return is the gain or loss of a security/equity curve for a particular time period.

 ( Price on last day- price on the first day) / price on the first day